We are considering becoming accredited. What should we do to prepare?

 There are many steps you can take to help you feel more prepared for the accreditation process:

--First, consider reaching out to MEAC to make contact with the Executive Director and/or the Accreditation Coordinators.
+-First, reach out to MEAC to make contact with the Executive Director and/or the Accreditation Coordinators.
 Contact firstname.lastname@example.org

--Second, MEAC has a program called MAST: Midwifery Accreditation Support Track, which offers mentoring and support components to help midwifery institutions/programs in the accreditation process.
+-Second, MEAC has a program called MAST: Midwifery Accreditation Support Track, which offers resources & support components to help midwifery institutions/programs in the accreditation process.
 MAST also offers an Accreditation Doula, who you can reach out to for support and encouragement at email@example.com.
 On Facebook at https://www.facebook.com/meacmastprogram/

 -Third, thoroughly review the Accreditation Handbook http://meacschools.org/handbook/ published by MEAC.
 This offers a significant amount of useful information on the process of accreditation.